jballant/backbone-base-and-form-view/README.md

    of jQuery.
    * options : A default set of options to pass to the constructor.
 When you instantiate this object later with 'add' you can add additional options.

-With the example above, you could have also added a ```subViewConfig``` property to the MyView definition at the top, which in this example would be an object with one key value pair, with the key being 'mySubView' (the name of the sub view type you want to define) and the value being the config object for that type.
+With the example above, you could have also added a ```subViewConfig``` property to the MyView definition at the top, which in this example would be an object with one key value pair, with the key being 'mySubView' (the name of the subview type you want to define) and the value being the config object for that type.

-### Getting a Sub View
+### Getting a SubView

 Now that you have created a subview, you might want to actually use it some point later on, and you need a way to get it.
 To retrieve a view you can use: